Yoga 4 U @ Ballina

 Why Yogalates ?

 YOGALATES tm is a mat based movement system devised by Louise Soloman.
-It’s focus is on stretching and strengthening deep postural muscles and all major muscle groups.
+It’s focus is on releasing and strengthening deep stabalizing postural muscles and all major muscle groups.
 In the last years, the science behind the method has evolved to emphasize synergy between functional breath and core postural stasis.
 The program is true to Yoga philosophy, and is wonderful for strengthening lower backs, post natal woman, arthritis, osteoporosis, and increasing general tone and fitness to sustain a sense of calm and wellbeing.

 Some questions that arise…

 Do I have to chant Om?
-No… the meaning is lovely though.
+No… the meaning is lovely and the resonance is powerful though.
 Om is a mantra or vibration.
 Traditionally, it’s chanted at the beginning or end of a class.
 It is said to be the first sound that resonated through the vacume of the universe.
 Ancient yogis knew that the entire universe is constantly moving, and that everything that exists creates a vibration.
 Chanting Om allows us to see ourselves as part of all of this – a connection that is soothing and uplifting.

 Is Yoga a religion?
 No… although the ethical and moral foundations of the practice are recognized as interwoven amongst almost all other philosophies.